Technology is all well and good, but when you are carrying around a laptop, power supply, mouse and bag, things can get a little cumbersome.

 - 1024 levels of sensitivity to the pen-pressure

 - Mac and Windows Compatible

 They have managed to pack a great deal into this product, making it PC and MAC compatible and fully usable with software such as Adobe Photoshop or Corel Painter.
 It measures 1024 levels of sensitivity from the wireless pen and also lets you flip the pen over to rub out.
-How cool is that?

 Some people say that tablets from other manufacturers do not work as well as Wacom ones, and I have to admit that I would opt for a Wacom if I was in the market for such a device.
 If it is going to be used by children, you may need to weigh up cost versus risk of damage.

 This is probably the same if you are going to be taking the tablet around with you in a laptop bag.